-- Cut Up Vegetables and Fruits – You will notice that all our fruits and vegetables are cut up into thin long slices.
-This is the best way to cut them so they roll easily
+- Cut Up Vegetables and Fruits – You will notice that all our fruits and vegetables are cut up into long thin slices.
+This is the best way to cut them, so they roll easily.

 - Rice Paper – There are many kinds of rice paper but get a Vietnamese brand.
 Again many grocery stores now carry this or buy it from your local Asian grocery store.

-Here are some of our suggestions of other fruits and vegetables you can add to these rolls: bean sprouts, apples, mushrooms, spinach, avocados, yellow peppers, green peppers, and cabbage would also work well inside these fresh spring rolls.
+Here are some of our suggestions for other fruits and vegetables you can add to these rolls: bean sprouts, apples, mushrooms, spinach, avocados, yellow peppers, green peppers, and cabbage would also work well inside these fresh spring rolls.

-Tips to Rolling Your Fresh Spring Rolls
+Tips For Rolling Your Fresh Spring Rolls

 Here are a few tips to help you to roll your spring rolls.
 You can watch our video and also see how we roll them here in Hanoi, Vietnam.
 This video was filmed and taken in my home in Hanoi, so sometimes you can hear some of the sounds of Hanoi -it is all part of being authentic and showing your authentic Vietnamese foods and recipes.

-Tips to rolling your fresh spring rolls:
+Tips for rolling your fresh spring rolls:

 - Wet Cloth – Use a wet cotton cloth.
 We used some cotton napkins.
-This will help the spring roll wrapped to be wet but not too wet.
+This will help the spring roll wrapped wet but not too wet.
 It will also allow you to roll it easier.

-- Noodles – Finally add some noodles on top.
+- Noodles – Finally, add some noodles on top.

 - Roll Tightly – Then roll the spring roll tightly and close.

-- Do not overstuff – One error a lot of people make is that they try to over stuff the spring roll.
-Do not over stuff it or it will not roll correctly.
+- Do not overstuff – One error a lot of people make is that they try to overstuff the spring roll.
+Do not overstuff it, or it will not roll correctly.

 Vietnamese Spring Roll Sauces:

 We have a recipe for two dipping sauces.
-One sauce is used a lot in North Vietnam, and another is the popular southern peanut sauce.
+One sauce is used in North Vietnam, and another is the popular southern peanut sauce.
 You can make one or do like we do, make both.

 Here are the differences between these two fresh spring roll dipping sauces: